Get Help Today(877) 648-4288

 - Rapid heart beat

-Although withdrawal symptoms may be uncomfortable, they are nothing compared to the devastation of overdose.
+Although these side effects may be uncomfortable, they are nothing compared to the devastation of overdose.
 Naloxone is a break-through and lifesaving drug that has saved tens of thousands of people in the midst of an opioid overdose in just the past ten years.

 Naltrexone is an opiate antagonist and works by blocking the effects of narcotics, especially the “high,” euphoric feelings that causes people to want to use.
 Naltrexone also decreases the desire to drink alcohol, causing people to drink less or quit drinking altogether.
-The drug will not cause any narcotic-like effects or cause mental or physical dependence; however, Naltrexone can induce withdrawal symptoms in people that begin using the medication while still taking other opioids or illicit drugs.
+The drug will not cause any narcotic-like effects or cause mental or physical dependence; however, Naltrexone can induce withdrawal symptoms in people that begin using the medication while still taking other opioids.

 - Abdominal pain